Following the high-profile IT failure at British bank TSB – could delivery capability risk management help avoid failed IT launches?

 Introduction

 The UK bank TSB migrated to a new IT platform in April 2018, following its acquisition by Sabadell in 2015.
-The new platform was put live in a “big bang” launch on 20-22 April 2018 when c5m customers were transferred to the new platform.
-Customers immediately experienced problems accessing their online and mobile banking services and TSB received 33,000 complaints within 10 days, with the platform being described as “unstable and almost unusable” post-launch.
+The new platform was launched in a “big bang” on 20-22 April 2018 when c5m customers were transferred to the new platform.
+Customers immediately experienced problems accessing their online and mobile banking services, and TSB received 33,000 complaints within ten days, with the platform being described as “unstable and almost unusable” post-launch.
 The platform was subsequently improved over time, but TSB suffered very significant reputational and commercial damage.

 The legal firm Slaughter and May was commissioned to investigate the causes of the failure and published their findings in October 2019.
 They concluded that:

-- The new platform was not ready to support TSB’s 5m customers when launched
+• The new platform was not ready to support TSB’s 5m customers when it launched

-- SABIS (who built and host the platform) were not ready to operate the new platform at the point of launch.
+• SABIS (who built and hosted the platform) was not ready to operate the new platform at launch.

 This was despite:

-- there being seemingly robust programme management disciplines in place; and
+• There are seemingly robust programme management disciplines in place and

 So why did the £325m project fail to deliver immediately post-launch?
-And could a better understanding of the development capability (and the hidden risk within it) have helped?
+And could a better understanding of the development capability (and its hidden risk) have helped?

 Slaughter and May’s diagnostic – a focus on programme management failure

-It appears from the Slaughter and May report that TSB adopted a fairly traditional “waterfall” software delivery methodology, with the project estimated and planned upfront, with defined milestones building towards a big-bang migration.
+The Slaughter and May report shows that TSB adopted a fairly traditional “waterfall” software delivery methodology, with the project estimated and planned upfront, with defined milestones building towards a big-bang migration.

-The migration date was originally intended for Nov 2017, before being re-scheduled to April 2018.
-However, both times the planning process was described as “right to left” rather than “left to right” – i.e. TSB started with the end date that they desired and used this as the key INPUT into the planning process.
+The migration date was originally intended for Nov 2017 before being rescheduled to April 2018.
+However, both times, the planning process was described as “right to left” rather than “left to right” – i.e., TSB started with the desired end date and used this as the key INPUT into the planning process.
 Whereas a “left to right process” would produce an end date as an OUTPUT of the planning process.

 Understanding delivery capability risk in complex IT programme management

-- can you better identify and measure stress and hidden risk within software delivery teams?
+• Can you better identify and measure stress and hidden risks within software delivery teams?
 And related to this question:

 I believe the answer to both questions is an emphatic “yes” (if you have the tools to collect and analyse the relevant metrics).